Baseboard Repair Handyman in Mesa, AZ

 How long does baseboard repair take?

-A straightforward repair — re-fastening, filling, and repainting — usually takes 2 to 4 hours for one room.
+A straightforward repair, re-fastening, filling, and repainting, usually takes 2 to 4 hours for one room.
 Section replacement takes 3 to 6 hours depending on how many sections and how much finish work is required.
-If there's a moisture issue to address first, that timeline extends depending on what needs to be fixed.
+If there's a moisture issue to address first, the timeline extends depending on what needs fixing.

 Can you match my existing baseboard if I need to replace a section?